We are currently accepting applications for the role of Special Constable.

 If you are not sure whether becoming a Special Constable is for you, there are other volunteering roles that you can get involved with, further information can be found on the Volunteering Opportunities page on our website.

-At Hampshire Constabulary we are committed to being diverse and inclusive and we value difference.
+At Hampshire and Isle of Wight Constabulary we are committed to being diverse and inclusive and we value difference.
 We strive to be reflective of the diverse communities we serve.
 We welcome and encourage applications from people from all backgrounds.
 To ensure every potential candidate has an equal opportunity of fairness, we offer support and guidance from the start.
-The Equality Act 2010 allows us to promote equality within Hampshire Constabulary by adopting Positive Action.
-Whether you are just thinking about a role within Hampshire Constabulary or have already applied, the Positive Action Team are here to assist you.
+The Equality Act 2010 allows us to promote equality within Hampshire and Isle of Wight Constabulary by adopting Positive Action.
+Whether you are just thinking about a role within the Constabulary or have already applied, the Positive Action Team are here to assist you.

 You can contact this team at any time, whether we are actively recruiting for a particular role or not.